 - medical shampoo’s like Rogaine and Minoxidil (for men and women)

 - the medication Propecia (men only) which is taken in pill form

 Then there are helpful western treatments that decrease inflammation.
 This includes but is not limited to:

 - Cortisone scalp injections (a steroid) to decrease inflammation and to get the immune system to stop attacking the hair follicles.
 This would be done at a Dermatologist’s office or Hair Specialist M.D.

 - The Laser Comb Treatment

-What I have found most important with this condition is holistic mind/body practices to stop negative/worrisome thinking about the hair loss.
-Mind/body plays a huge roll in healing especially when negative thoughts, low confidence, sadness and frustration take their toll and the emotional aspect of the condition bears too much weight.
+What I have found most important with this condition are holistic mind/body practices to stop negative/worrisome thinking about the hair loss.
+Mind/body plays a huge roll in healing especially when negative thoughts, low confidence, sadness, and frustration take their toll and the emotional aspect of the condition bears too much weight.
 Some of these practices are as follow:

 - Yoga / Restorative Yoga